 I could go on and on.
 Health savings accounts.
 High deductible plans (Read this: High Deductibles Make Health Insurance All but Useless).
 Health reimbursement accounts.
 Co-pays.
 Public Option.
 Medicare-for-More.
 Medicare-for-All.
 Hillarycare.
 Berniecare.
 Obamacare.
 Trumpcare.
 Romneycare.
 Universal Coverage.
 Universal Access.
 Cadillac Tax.
 Cost Shifting.
 Deadweight.
 Fee for Service.
 Employer Mandate.
 Individual Mandate – none of these lower costs unless you ration health care, prioritize surgeries, limit prescription drugs and pay providers less just as in the countries we are always compared to.

 Negotiate lower prices for prescription drugs.
 Sure.
 The VA and Medicaid already receive lower prices.
-But other countries negotiate by saying no to certain drugs.
+As a result they make fewer drugs available to patients just as other countries negotiate by saying no to certain drugs.
 Without a willingness to say no (cue politicians and their death panel speak) it remains somewhat of a mystery as to what power the US has to lower prices.

 Even systems that do just that, with coverage for all, still have systemic basic math problems: this week the Red Cross announced their concern the UK’s National Health Service (NHS) is facing a humanitarian crisis.
 Universal coverage is easy.
 It just requires large sums of money and limits on unlimited care.